fangpenlin/realpython-guest-blog-bugbuzz/README.md

 It's enhanced pdb, you have auto-complete, syntax highlight and mutiple lines displaying.
 But still, the way it works is still like pdb.
 You need to ask for trivials things while you debug.

+There are actually more advance tools, like [Pydev](http://pydev.org), it's an IDE for Python based on Eclipse.
+Other similar IDE tools can also provide better debugging experience.
+Although it's better experience, I still don't like IDE debugger for some reasons

+ - You need to install IDE and configure to use the debugger
+ - You need to add a project to use it
+ - It's hard to do remote debugging, e.g. in a vagrant environment or remote server

+I still miss the ability drop one line of code and start debugging.
+I wondered, well, we are in cloud and big data era, why not make the debugger as a software-as-service?
+In my dream, I want is to drop a new line, then open the debugger with fancy UI opened in the browser.
+I can read the whole source code, I can click around to see what's going on here.
+With the idea in my mind, then I spent some time created this pet project called Bugbuzz.

 # Getting started